Explorerhpx/Course-Project_Natural-Language-Processing/Final Project-Rumor Detection/README.md

 This Project is the Final Project of [DATA130006](http://www.sdspeople.fudan.edu.cn/zywei/DATA130006/index.html)

 ## Remark
 * This Project is a group work implemented by Pingxuan Huang, Guozhen She, Cengguang Zhang.
-Codes are available, if you want to utilize them, however, please Please indicate the source;
+Codes are available, if you want to utilize them, however, please indicate the source;
 * Dataset is available at [here](http://www.sdspeople.fudan.edu.cn/zywei/DATA130006/final-project/index.html).
 But, before successfully downloading the dataset, please contact Dc.Zhongyu Wei for admission
+* If you have any question about the codes or the dataset, please don't hesitate to contact *1336076538@qq.com* for help

 ## Introduction